Added Dec 15, 2019

 Gerald Shepherd's early work in the Seventies was extremely experimental using a wide range of materials not normally associated with art making.
 He then worked in pencil and acrylic medium for some time before working almost exclusively in oils, acrylic and related media.
 At the beginning of this decade he resumed his childhood passion for photography and also began to experiment extensively with digital art and multimedia.

 Gerald Shepherd founded the pioneering Ionist Art Group in 1987 for anyone who shared his multidisciplinary interests.
 The large membership came from all the sciences and right across the arts.
 He edited an art-science fusion newsletter entitled “The Ion Exchange” and arranged regular meetings for artists and scientists to exchange ideas and explore collaborative projects throughout the late Eighties and early Nineties.
 The artist then moved on to organising exhibitions and art events to campaign on animal welfare and wildlife conservation issues; these activities being the main focus of his curatorial interests for the remainder of the decade.

-Instinctively drawn to the principles of Jainism since a child, Gerald Shepherd is passionately interested in animal welfare and wildlife conservation and his political views lean heavily to the left.
+On a personal level Gerald Shepherd has Asperger Syndrome which has had a significant impact on the promotion and development of his artistic career.
+He is passionately interested in animal welfare and wildlife conservation and his political views lean heavily to the left.
 His other interests include physics and chemistry, zoology and botany, archaeology, history, geography, mythology, music and horticulture.